Blankll/note/aws/aws-vpc.md

 Internet Gateway (IGW) allows instances with Public IPs to access the internet.
 NAT Gateway (NGW) allows instances with Private IPs to access the internet.

+Public IP is assgined to NAT Gateway, IGW did not

 ### NAT Gateway

+- Created in a specific AZ, uses an Elastic Ip
 - It allows resources in a private subnet to access the internet (think yum updates, external database connections, wget calls, OS patch, etc).
 - It only works one way.
 The internet at large cannot get through your NAT to your private resources unless you explicitly allow it.
 - Nat Gateway is only resilient within a single AZ, must create Multi NAT Gateway in Multi AZs for fault-tolerrance